Anisotropic Fast Diffusion Equations: Asymptotic behaviour

 \section{Asymptotic behaviour}

-Once the unique self-similar fundamental solution $U$ is determined for any mass $M>0$, it is natural to expect that this is the candidate attractor for solutions to the Cauchy problem for equation \eqref{APM}.
-Indeed, we have the following result: \begin{theorem} Let $u(x,t)\ge 0$ be the unique weak solution of the Cauchy problem of \eqref{APM} with initial data $u_{0}\in L^{1}(\R^{N})$.
-Let $U_{M}$ be the unique source solution with the same mass as $u_{0}$.
-Then,
+Once the unique self-similar fundamental solution $U_M$ of the form \eqref{sss} is determined for any mass $M>0$ , the experience in Nonlinear Diffusion dictates that it is natural to expect it to be the candidate to be attractor for a large class of solutions to the Cauchy problem for equation \eqref{APM}.
+We have the stated the result in Theorem \ref{thmasympto} and we will prove it here.
+We recall that $U_M$ is a self-similar fundamental solution stated in Theorem \ref{fundamental solution}.